AJV009/meno_mood_hack/README.md

   }
 }
 ```
 The main file is like a skelaton as the actual code resides in the content file.
+We have used some custom fonts downloaded externally in this app.

 - [content.dart](/lib/content.dart) (just some important snips of the full code)
 ```dart